gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 a session delegation token, then the existing token will be forwarded.
 The life of the token will not be extended.
-1. If the application requesting a token does not have either of these, the tokens cannot be issued: the operation will fail with an error.
+1. If the application requesting a token does not have either of these, the the tokens cannot be issued: the operation will fail with an error.

 ## <a name="managing_token_duration"></a> Managing the Delegation Tokens Duration